Castra Alteium: Location and purpose

 The town of Alzey is located in German federal state of Rhineland-Palatinate on the western edge of the northern part of the Upper-Rhine Valley (Oberrheinischen Tiefebene) on the left side of the Rhine, about 30 km from it.
 It is surrounded by the northern part of the Alzey hill country, which is adjoined to the north by the Rheinhessisches Hügelland and to the west by the Nordpfälzer Bergland.
 The town is located about 30 km southwest of Mainz and about 22 km northwest of Worms.
 Through Alzey flows, partly underground, a section of the Selz, a left tributary of the Rhine.
 The narrow Selz valley begins to widen from Alzey to the north.
 The Roman civilian settlement was part of the province of Germania Superior and was governed from the provincial capital of Mogontiacum (Mainz).
-After the administrative reforms of Diocletian Castra Alteium was located within in the territory of the new province of Germania Prima and was located in the southwestern area of the former vicus, on a southern spur of the Mehlberg mountain on a steep slope to Selz.
+After the administrative reforms of Diocletian Castra Alteium was located within the territory of the new province of Germania Prima in the southwestern area of the former vicus, on a southern spur of the Mehlberg mountain on a steep slope to Selz.
 From here the garrison had a good view of the surrounding area, especially to the north.

 The fort probably protected and monitored a crossing over the Selz and the junction of the road links Mainz-Alzey-Metz and Bingen-Kreuznach-Alzey-Worms.
 However, the camp was possibly used primarily for the temporary accommodation of units of the mobile field army (Comitatenses), because there was otherwise little accommodation in the hinterland of Mogontiacum for larger troop contingents.
 In an emergency, the central plaza could also accommodate tents to quarter additional troops.